lukeprofits/CashApp_to_EveryDollar_Importer/README.md

 # Features
 * Automatic import
 * Manual import (review each transaction that is being added, and press "ENTER" to confirm)

-# Donate
-I created this for free.
-If this helps you out, send me a few bucks (I KNOW you have Cash App 😛)

-Cash App: `$LukeProfits`

-...or if you use crypto, you can send me some Monero (XMR).

-XMR: `4At3X5rvVypTofgmueN9s9QtrzdRe5BueFrskAZi17BoYbhzysozzoMFB6zWnTKdGC6AxEAbEE5czFR3hbEEJbsm4hCeX2S`

 ## Legal Disclaimer